Milk Chocolate Mousse Crunch Bars, Banana Lime Ice-Cream, Mango Banana Brunoise.

 4 ounces (120g) feuillantine (dried crêpes) or unsweetened corn flakes

-Melt milk chocolate at 105ºF (41ºC).
-Mix the melted chocolate with the praliné and add feuillantine or broken corn flakes.
+Microwave cocoa butter first and melt in milk chocolate.
+Mix the melted chocolate mixture with the praliné fold in the feuillantine or broken corn flakes.
 Spread the mixture on a silicon mat, cover with plastic wrap and make a flat 1/4 inch (0.6mm) thick rectangle.
 Freeze crunch to harden and cut out a 11.5x8 inch (29x20cm) perfect rectangle.
 Save trimmings for later use.
 Place the crunch inside a 9-1/2x13x1 inch (24x33cm) baking tray lined with plastic wrap and store in the refrigerator.
 It can be kept frozen as well.